 In February, you can still go ice skating or skiing in the nearby areas.
 The average low temperature in Toronto in February is -5 degrees Celsius (22 F).

 Is Canada hot in February?

 Unfortunately, Canada is not warm in February.
 It is pretty cold.
 Although the weather varies from province to province, February is generally a frigid month across Canada, with snow and some rain.

 In places like Vancouver in western Canada, it is a mild winter but still cool due to rains and wind.

 The winter months in Canada are from December to February.
 Snow begins in October/November and stays until March/April.

-February can be a great time to visit Canada if you don’t mind the cold.
-There are fewer crowds, so you can still participate in winter sports and festivals with ease.
-Plus enjoy amazingly romantic stays in Canada in February!
+If you don’t mind the cold, February can be a great time to visit Canada.
+There are fewer crowds, so you can still easily participate in winter sports and festivals.
+Plus, enjoy amazingly romantic stays in Canada in February!